cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 # Security Considerations {#security}

-> NOTE: This is a brief outline of the security considerations.
-This section
-> will be filled out more as the draft matures and security analyses are
-> completed.

 VDAFs have two essential security goals:

 1. Privacy: An attacker that controls the network, the Collector, and a subset